 Now that I’ve been a stay at home mom for almost 6 years, I’ve learned some important tips for enjoying my role.
 Instead of waking up each day dreading a lonely day at home, I wake up excited that I get to be a stay at home mom.

 But it didn’t come naturally.
 I had to make intentional changes and choices in order to be happy.

-Also if mom life has you feeling a little overwhelmed, get your copy of the Balanced Mom Checklist.
+Also if mom life has you feeling overwhelmed, get your copy of the Stay at Home Mom Checklist.
 I’ll show you how a balanced mom life is truly possible.